eilbecklab/phenotips-docs/SiteAdministration.md

    [PhenoTips.UIX_Field__clinvar_variants.xar]
    (PhenoTips.UIX_Field__clinvar_variants.xar).
 2. Go to *Administration* > *Import* and import both packages.
-3. (Optional) Go to *Administration* > *Patient form structure* and drag and drop the "Variants for ClinVar" item from the "Genotype information" to wherever you'd like it.
+3. (Optional) Go to *Administration* > *Patient form structure*, drag and drop the "Variants for ClinVar" item from the "Genotype information" to wherever you'd like it, and click *Save patient form configuration*.

 ## Miscellaneous